What You Need to Know About Animal Breeder

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 In the United States, there were 9,000 jobs for Animal Breeder in 2016.
 New jobs are being produced at a rate of 2.2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Animal Breeder by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Animal Breeder are Missouri, Texas, and Oregon.
 Watch out if you plan on working in North Carolina, Maryland, or Illinois.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Animal Breeder

 Animal Breeders make between $25,220 and $67,180 a year.

 Animal Breeders who work in Ohio, Washington, or Missouri, make the highest salaries.

 How much do Animal Breeders make in different U.S. states?

 Below is a list of the types of tools and technologies that Animal Breeders may use on a daily basis: